Table of Contents

 How long are you keeping your dog in the crate?

-With Zorro and Budak, I usually keep them in their fence when I'm cleaning the house and before sleeping at night.
+With my puppies, I usually kept them in their fence when I was cleaning the house and before sleeping at night.

 However, as I mentioned, they weren't housebroken, so they didn't learn to follow a scheduled time for bathroom breaks.